Charlie and the Chocolate Parody

 - Though more of an homage than a parody, Top Chef: Just Desserts had a challenge where the chefs had to recreate the "Pure Imagination" scene from the original movie, ending up with a room full of chocolate waterfalls, edible flowers and trees, etc. The winning entry was a garden of carrot-shaped carrot cakes (that had to be individually pulled out of the "ground").
 And they had the (former-)child actors from the movie come to help with the judging.

 - The video for Marilyn Manson's "Dope Hat".
-Manson is a big fan of the 1971 film, to the point that he wanted the Wonka role in the remake.
+Manson is a big fan of the 1971 film, to the point that he wanted the Wonka role in the 2005 version.

 - The album the song is off of, Portrait of An American Family, also starts with the boat scene.